 What is a nonprofit endowment fund?

-What are the benefits of placing assets with the Community Foundation?
+What are the benefits and services of placing assets with the Community Foundation?

 Who owns the fund and how are the funds accounted for?